Quantitative particle approximation of nonlinear Fokker-Planck equations with singular kernel: Appendix

 \subsection{Time and space estimates of the stochastic convolution integrals}

 In this section we study the moments of the supremum in time of $ \|M^N_{t}\|_{L^p(\R^d)}$, where the stochastic convolution integral $M^N_{t}$ was defined in \eqref{eq:defM}.
-Such estimates will be used in the proof of Theorem \ref{th:rate2} for $p=1$ and $p=\infty$ only, but the result is established for any $p$ without any additional effort. \begin{proposition} Let the assumption of Theorem \ref{th:rate2} hold.
-Let $m_{0}\geq 1$, $p\in[1,+\infty]$ and $\varepsilon >0$.
-Then there exists $C>0$ such that for any $t\in [0,T]$ and $N\in\N^*$,
+Such estimates will be used in the proof of Theorem~\ref{th:rate2} for $p=1$ and $p=\infty$ only, but the result is established for any $p$ without any additional effort.

+To achieve this, we use a generalization of the Burkholder-Davis-Gundy (BDG) inequality in UMD Banach spaces (see \citet{vNeervenEtAl}).
+There is a classical trick to apply BDG-type inequalities to stochastic convolution integrals, however it only leads to a bound on $\| \|M^N_{t}\|_{L^{1}(\R^{d})} \|_{L^m(\Omega)} $ for a fixed $t>0$, instead of a bound on $\| \sup_{s\in [0,t] } \|M^N_{s}\|_{L^{1}(\R^{d})} \|_{L^m(\Omega)} $.
+In order to keep the supremum in time inside the expectation, we will also use the lemma of Garsia, Rodemich and Rumsey \cite{GRR}.
+Besides, there is an additional difficulty here which is that $L^1$ is not a UMD Banach space, hence the infinite-dimensional version of the BDG inequality cannot be applied directly.

+In this section, the kernel $K$ is only assumed to be locally integrable.
+We keep this very general assumption (which is in particular implied by \eqref{HK1}-\eqref{HK2} or \eqref{HK1sing}-\eqref{HK2sing}), since we believe it might be useful in other contexts.